Network-based firewalls have become almost ubiquitous across U.S. enterprises for their proven defense against an ever-increasing array of threats.

 What is a firewall?

 Advancements in firewall technology have created new options firewall deployments over the past decade, so now there are a handful of options for end users looking to deploy a firewall.
-These include:
+These include the following:

 When firewalls were first created they were stateless, meaning that the hardware that the traffic traverse through while being inspected monitored each packet of network traffic individually and either blocking or allowing it in isolation.
 Beginning in the mid to late 1990s, the first major advancements in firewalls was the introduction of state.
 Stateful firewalls examine traffic in a more holistic context, taking into account the operating state and characteristics of the network connection to provide a more holistic firewall.
 Maintaining this state allows the firewall to allow certain traffic to access certain users while blocking at same traffic to other users, for example.